-Surfers Point is the number one surfing beach in the Margaret River region with high quality, consistent surf year-round.
-People have been visiting the region since 1958 to surf these incredible waves.
+Surfers Point is the number one surfing beach in the Margaret River region, with high-quality, consistent surf year-round.
+People have been visiting the area since 1958 to surf these incredible waves.
 Surfers Point is now home to the Margaret River Pro and Margaret River Surf Classic.

 The biggest swells can be seen in winter and autumn.

-Head here to watch the surfers in action, riding some of the best Indian Ocean waves.
+Head here to watch the surfers riding some of the best Indian Ocean waves.

 Margaret River Mouth Beach

 The Margaret River winds through the hills to the ocean but is usually cut off by a sand bar.
-Pay attention to signs asking you not to dig the sand bar out as it causes a drop in the level of water in estuary, killing fish.
+Please pay attention to signs asking you not to dig the sand bar out as it causes a drop in the water level in the estuary, killing fish.
 Young children enjoy paddling in the river mouth.